Get the Recipes

 The goal of the constant whisking is to break up the curds as soon as they form; the whisk's multiple wires help with this, slicing through the eggs over and over as they cook.
 If done properly, it's a slow, boring process, at times leaving you to wonder if the eggs are cooking at all.

 The whisking has another effect: It makes the eggs less fluffy.
 The fluffiness in scrambled eggs (and also soufflés) comes from the expansion of heated gas and water vapor that's trapped in bubbles within the eggs.
-By whisking, those bubbles are repeatedly broken and disturbed, allowing the gas and water vapor to escape.
+Through whisking, those bubbles are repeatedly broken and disturbed, allowing the gas and water vapor to escape.
 The low heat of this method also reduces fluffiness, since the eggs never get hot enough for the gas and water vapor to expand the way they would under high heat.

 This is my favorite way of scrambling eggs.
 It's similar to the fancy French eggs above, but not quite as extreme.

-I start in a cold nonstick skillet, just to prevent the eggs from seizing up they way the do when they hit a hot pan.
+I start in a cold nonstick skillet, just to prevent the eggs from seizing up the way they do when they hit a hot pan.
 Then I set them over medium-low or medium heat and stir, using a silicone spatula.
 The wider surface area of the skillet allows curds to form more quickly than they would in a saucepan, which is fine in this case.
 The spatula, meanwhile, is friendly on the nonstick surface, and breaks up the curds more gradually, allowing them to become slightly bigger.

-Pretty quickly these eggs will start to set.
+Pretty quickly, these eggs will start to set.

 It's important to take the eggs off the heat a little before they reach the desired doneness level, since they will continue to cook from residual heat, especially while still in the hot pan.
 If you take them off the heat and find after several seconds of stirring that they're still not where you want them, you can always pop the pan back on the heat for a few seconds to nudge them in the right direction.